Ex husband’s Girlfriend Interfering with Child Custody – 7 Things You Must Know

 You may go to court with the help of a lawyer to get an urgent Protection from Abuse (PFA) order from your local court.
 If she commits an act of abuse, you may immediately get a temporary order against her.

-You should immediately protect your kids if there is any contact between the ex-husband’s girlfriend and your child or if she has broken any legal laws concerning child custody rights.
+You should immediately protect your kids if there is any contact between the ex-husband’s girlfriend and your child or if she has violated your court order or your parental rights.
+Repeated efforts to turn your child against you can be legally recognized as parental alienation, which may justify a custody review.

 If there is any concern on your part, talk to your lawyer about it.
 Do not take any unnecessary risks.
 Because this is your child, we are talking about here.